coderakhand/we-meet/README.md

 # we-meet
-A web application to host a meeting
+A web application to host a video meeting